ghassanmas/tutor-contrib-cloudflared/README.md

 The docker image is build because the default cloudflared docker image doesn't work with tutor.

 Spefically tutor expects the value of `ENTRYPOINT` not be set or to take it from docker arg.
-Which is not the case for cloudfalred default image[^6]
+Which is not the case for cloudflared default image[^6]

 ## 5. License